White Rock, Queensland (Cairns Region): Education

 Trinity Anglican School is a private primary and secondary (Prep-12) school for boys and girls at 4-54 Sheehy Road.
 It has another primary campus at Kewarra Beach.
 In 2018, the school had an enrolment of 725 students with 69 teachers (66 full-time equivalent) and 51 non-teaching staff (42 full-time equivalent).

+There are no government secondary schools in White Rock.
+The nearest government secondary schools are Woree State High School in neighbouring Woree to the north-west and Bentley Park College in Bentley Park to the south-west.

 Amenities

 Trinity Baptist Church is at 115 Progress Road.